Vishxnu/101-Python/README.md

 </div>
 <br>

 Welcome to The Legend of Python GitHub repo!
 We are super excited to have you.
-Here, you will find all the solutions to the Codédex exercises.
-Feel free to make pull requests to add your own twists on the exercises!

-### Start the course: www.codedex.io/python

 ## <img src="https://raw.githubusercontent.com/codedex-io/python-101/main/assets/badge_earth.png" height="20" style="vertical-align: middle"> 1: Hello World